jayanam/jgl_demos/README.md

 # JGL Demos
 Modern OpenGL C++ samples

-To compile the project you can use VS 2017 (it's ceated with this IDE).
+To compile the project you can use VS 2017 and above.

 You also have to link GLFW, Glew and GLM.